waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Task
 - Target: Whirlpool at (24, 23).
 - Step 1: Reset to Overworld and Face Down.
+(Done)
+- Step 2: Open Start Menu and verify cursor.